 A priority for EPHEZ during Year 3 was the creation of a governance structure.
-The attached document (East Providence Health Equity Governance Structure, Nov.
-2021) is a result of six months of revisions, feedback from the Steering Committee and workgroup members, and the work of our resident-led Governance Workgroup.

-Resident Engagement Advisory Workgroup: The Resident Engagement Advisory Workgroup continued to meet on a monthly basis, structuring their meeting days and time around the requests of resident members.
+This is the result of six months of revisions, feedback from the Steering Committee and workgroup members, and the work of our resident-led Governance Workgroup.
+Also resident-led is our Resident Engagement Advisory Workgroup, which continued to meet on a monthly basis, structuring their meeting days and time around the requests of resident members.
 They planned and co-hosted two successful town halls for faith-based leaders in East Providence, as an opportunity for them to share resources, the concerns of their congregations, and suggestions for removing health equity barriers.
-A third town hall is being scheduled for Year 4, and participants are working to create a city-wide email thread for all faith-based leaders, allowing for the immediate sharing of information.
+A third town hall is being scheduled for Year 4, and participants are working to create a city-wide email thread for all faith-based leaders, allowing for the immediate sharing of information